 1. Fear Steals Your Confidence

 Fear (also known as anxiety) is the voice in your head that tries to convince you that something terrible will happen if you do what you set out to do.
 It’s the reason you don’t call that girl or ask your boss for a raise.
-In these moments, it is easy to let your fears take over and steal your confidence.
+In these moments, letting your fears take over and steal your confidence is easy.
 This fear can be overwhelming, causing you to freeze in place like a deer caught in headlights when you should be moving ahead with your life.

 Here’s an example.
 If you fear not getting the photo results you want because your confidence is low, leaving the camera at home could be easier.
 Your inner dialogue may sound something like, “why bother?
 My pictures don’t turn out the way I like anyway.
 I’ll leave the camera at home this time.”
 Yikes!
 Fear has stolen your confidence.